-Changes to federal employment standards under Part III the Canada Labour Code came into effect on September 1, 2019.
-They have had a significant impact on many employers.
+Important changes to federal employment standards under Part III the Canada Labour Code are set to come into effect on September 1, 2019, that will have a significant impact on many employers.
 One area that saw changes under the Code was the addition of new types of Leaves of Absence, and changes to some of the existing Leaves.
 In general, a leave of absence is applicable when the employee’s required time off is not covered under their employer’s existing benefits.
 Depending on the type of leave, the employee may be granted the time off with or without pay.
 For example, leaves for maternity and caring for a sick family members are unpaid.
-Shorter leaves such as for bereavement or voting are considered paid leaves by most of the provinces.
+Shorter leaves such as for bereavement or voting are considered paid leaves by most of the provinces (see the table below).
 Leaves can vary from province to province.
 Make sure you know the rules that govern your area of business.
 (Actually, CanPAy Software Inc. has a great chart showing the differences in policy in the different provinces and territories.)
 Again, you will ultimately want a lawyer to ensure you are operating in compliance with all parts of the Code.
 In the meantime, here is some basic information on the new or changed leaves.
 Enough for you to understand where they might come into play.

 The entitlement to leave begins on the day the death of the immediate family member occurs, up to six weeks after the latest of the days on which any funeral, burial or memorial service occurs.

 Medical Leave: Medical leave replaced sick leave in the Code, and entitles every employee to an unpaid leave of up to 17 weeks as a result of personal illness or injury, organ or tissue donation, and medical appointments during working hours.
 Notably, employees are no longer required to have worked for a certain continuous period of time to benefit from this leave.